What do the three images above have in common?

 The first image is a timed asynchronous multiplier designed by Kip Killpack,

-the second image is a fully analog decoder for digital communications
+the second image is a fully analog decoder for digital communication

 applications designed by several students as part of a joint project with